 Night 4 - Eiðar, Iceland

-Next morning I was up early and off to Akureyri which is a really cool city in North Iceland (second largest).
-Stayed just outside of town here and the route runs through some moon like barren areas, my targeted stops were Godafoss Waterfall (drop right down beside it, best shot angle I found) and the Hverir Geothermal pools of mud.
-Got some great shots of Godafoss but I really found some awesome landscapes of abandoned houses from the road or just the broad landscape views as highlights to photograph.
+Next morning I was up early and off to Akureyri which is a really cool city (second largest in iceland) in North Iceland .
+Stayed just outside of town here and the route runs through some moon like barren areas, my targeted stops were Godafoss Waterfall (drop right down beside it, best shot angle I found) and the Hverir Geothermal pools of mud (was ok but no highlight).
+Got some great shots of Godafoss but I really found some awesome landscapes of abandoned houses along the road (I can’t drive by abandoned buildings) or just the broad landscape views as highlights to photograph.

 Here’s some photo highlights from this leg of the trip, including a selfie I timed to make it to the rock by the water for the shot:

 Someone told me this when I was 17, I ended up hitch hiking halfway across Canada & finished that summer picking tobacco in Tilsonburg

 Spent the 5th night in Akureyri in North Iceland , actually just outside of town but got to grab a nice bite downtown and for September it was patio weather in North Iceland.
 In fact, apart from my last day the weather I had was just awesome, a bit cool at night but nice warm up, light clouds or rain the odd time which makes for awesome photos if you catch it right.
 Akureyri is a fine town to visit, there’s whale watching tour from there as well.